1 9 6 5 (UK)

 The effects of the bomb blasts are then depicted in harrowing images (in stark black & white), showing the horrors of the nuclear attack on the UK and the resulting chaos.

 Eyeballs melt and furniture and curtains ignite.
 The bomb blast means coma and death for victims in three minutes.
 The survivors are divided into categories.
-Some are shot, many are left to die, covered in burns, in severe pain and with no drugs.
+Some of the hopelessly maimed are shot by the police, many are left to die, covered in burns, in severe pain and with no drugs.

 For others, shock causes permanent neurosis.
 One-third of the area of Britain is covered by radiation and death from leukaemia results in five weeks.

-Hunger riots break out and police kill rioters, provoking a civil riot against police.
+Hunger riots break out and police execute rioters and looters by firing squad, provoking a civil riot against the police.
 After four months, scurvy is rife from lack of food and refugee compounds are everywhere.

-Made for Monitor in 1965, the programme was narrated by Michael Aspel but featured mostly nonprofessional actors to add to the realism.
+Made for Monitor in 1965 and directed by Peter Watkins, the programme was narrated by Michael Aspel but featured mostly nonprofessional actors to add to the realism.

 The overall effect was so startling and depressing that Director-General Sir Hugh Greene banned its transmission, fearing it would alarm or confuse the old and fretful in society.